TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

    :class: with-shadow
    :alt: Look up of the change id

-   Look up of the change id
+   Look up the change id

 Now execute the following command with your change ID: